 - 1. Click on the Account tab on the Just Flight website. - 2.
 Log in to your account. - 3.
 Select the 'Your Orders' button. - 4.
 A list of your purchases will appear and you can then download the software you require.

 Accessing the aircraft

-To access the aircraft:
+To install the aircraft in X-Plane 11: